+I have gained my PhD at University College London, and lectured at Queen Mary, University of London, Università di Palermo, and the University of Edinburgh.
 I am a fellow of the Higher Education Academy and of the Royal Historical Society.
 I am a seminar convenor at the Institute of Historical Research, University of London.

 My current research projects are on: